QuantEcon/python_lecture_sandpit/source/rst/Inventory_sales_smoothing-v6.rst

 “production when inventories aren’t useful” line in the lower right panel is below optimal production in the original model.

-High opmtal production in the original model early on occurs because the firm wants to accumulate inventories quickly in order to push inventories high for later periods.
+High optimal production in the original model early on occurs because the firm wants to accumulate inventories quickly in order to push inventories high for later periods.